Thuglifescientist2018/wifi_spyware/README.md

 - open cmd on the same directory where <b>app.pyw</b> exists
 - type <em> pip freeze </em>
-- press CTRL + F to find certain fext
+- press CTRL + F to find certain text
 - type <b>pyinstaller</b> on the dialogue box.
 <p> If you find it then, good ! follow the next step else type <em>pip install pyinstaller</em> on cmd in that directory and follow next step </p>